“You should talk to these guys.”

 Trucking advances can be as high as 98% of the invoice.

 Seattle and Puget Sound carriers may be hauling port freight, intermodal freight, drayage, or container loads through the Port of Seattle, Port of Tacoma, Terminal 18, Terminal 5, Harbor Island, SODO, the Duwamish corridor, Kent Valley warehouses, Tacoma, Everett, or Snoqualmie Pass.
-The useful question is not just who advertises fast funding.
-It is whether the rate confirmation, BOL or POD, accessorial backup, broker or customer approval, and funding timing match the invoice you need reviewed.
+The useful question is whether the rate confirmation, bill of lading or POD, broker or customer approval, and funding timing match the freight invoice you need reviewed.

 We work with all of them every day